Primordial-Industries/Elixar/Readme.md

 # Elixar
 This is a repository for the website project of kalam-labs of Elixar Systems.
-This Contains a djangor project using the django templates.
+This Contains a django project using the django templates.